space Skip to main content

 Past Webinars

 Have you heard about the Public Service Loan Forgiveness (PSLF) program, but are not sure if you qualify?
-Do you want to know whether the new PSLF regulations could benefit you?
-In this webinar, you will get an overview of the PSLF program, including:
+Do you want to learn more about how other student loan changes & updates impact PSLF?
+In this webinar from November 19, 2025, you will get an overview of the PSLF program, including:

 • Steps to apply and stay eligible for PSLF.

-You may also access the presentation slides and transcript.
+You may also access the presentation slides (PDF) and transcript (PDF, 171.24 KB).

 Stay Informed